Prevent Identity From Becoming Your Own Nemesis

-I believe we could all agree on that a user’s identity could be at risk of becoming your next backdoor.
+I believe we could all agree that a user’s identity could be at risk of becoming your next backdoor.
 The ultimate objective for security and IAM teams is to protect user identities from compromising security in the enterprise.
-In order to achieve that, these teams need to understand behavior, threat, and risks associated with each and every identity.
+In order to achieve that, these teams need to understand the behavior, threat, and risks associated with each and every identity.
 In other words: what the identity did, is doing, and will do.

-Before we dive deeper, we should talk about what defines an identity.
+Before we dive deeper, we should talk about what defines identity.
 Obviously there are many things that define an identity but I believe that access activity is the most logical starting point.
 Why?
 Because this is where the journey towards understanding behavioral patterns begin.
-There is another reason, just as important, which is that access activity provides one of the highest fidelity data points that exists for an organization and it is the easiest to take action on to get to the (real) truth.
-Other data points may include data that is monitored post-access, such as DLP technology (aimed to classify data, detect, and prevents data ex-filtration) and this provides less fidelity because data files, by nature, are static objects and are not dynamic.
-An attacker would need to duplicate and ext-filtrate files to show that there is compromise, and by then: You already have an attacker in your network who has gotten to your sensitive information.
+There is another reason, just as important, which is that access activity provides one of the highest fidelity data points that exist for an organization and it is the easiest to take action on to get to the (real) truth.
+Other data points may include data that is monitored post-access, such as DLP technology (aimed to classify data, detect, and prevents data exfiltration) and this provides less fidelity because data files, by nature, are static objects and are not dynamic.
+An attacker would need to duplicate and ext-filtrate files to show that there is a compromise, and by then: You already have an attacker in your network who has gotten to your sensitive information.
 Therefore, user behavior yields the best fidelity because it is real-time, adaptive, and you can stop the attacker earlier in the kill chain.

 Even though other technologies such as DLP have been around for many years, they cannot compare to access data as they inherently do not offer the same level of accuracy.
 To this day, organizations are still trying to reduce DLP false positives and noise on multiple levels: network, endpoints, classification, detection, at rest, in use, in motion.
 This is a very time-consuming and manual task, making it even more critical to have high-fidelity data that is easily deployed and analyzed.

-It’s time to mention change, which is a necessary part for any organization that wants to stay abreast of current threats.
+It’s time to mention change, which is a necessary part of any organization that wants to stay abreast of current threats.
 Without acknowledging that change is a constant factor, organizations will place a considerable amount of effort and investment into containing and mitigating changes as if they are the areas of compromise.
 Embracing change is key to establishing the right frame of mind when it comes to staying secure.
-Now that we have established that identity data gives the most fidelity when it comes to understanding threat in your organization, let’s examine some ways the market is leveraging this data for security.
+Now that we have established that identity data gives the most fidelity when it comes to understanding threats in your organization, let’s examine some ways the market is leveraging this data for security.

 Identity Analytics is a machine learning and statistics-based tool that helps us profile and predict user behavior as part of the effort to define and characterize an identity.
-This must be a continuous practice in every organization because of constant change in the threat landscape.
+This must be a continuous practice in every organization because of the constant change in the threat landscape.
 In recent market research, Gartner claims that “context about a user’s behavior is so beneficial, it has become a feature to many other existing security technologies.”
 Preempt has believed that user behavior was the key to understanding security from the beginning.
 While user behavior is an essential part of every security strategy, it’s on the starting point, not the end goal.
 I am happy to see that five years after we started, analysts are aligning with this approach towards user behavior.

 Monitoring identities and entities used to be easier when employees came to the office to log into the network.
 This is no longer the case.
 With employees needing to have both internal and remote access to a variety of on-premises and cloud applications on a variety of managed and unmanaged devices, achieving visibility becomes both harder and more necessary to understanding risk in your organization.
 Luckily, there are more affordable and faster solutions to understanding identities.
 In addition, leveraging monitoring solutions that can better help organizations get more out of their current infrastructure helps reduce the costs and complexity of rearchitecting.
 In their recent Market Trends, Gartner looks at behavior analysis as a link that connects different departments in the organization.
 Behavior analysis has gone beyond a simple security solution to a cross-departmental orchestrated effort.

-Identity data is the key.
-It really doesn’t matter into which statistics you buy into: IBM, Verizon, Gartner, or others.
+Identity data is key.
+It really doesn’t matter into which statistics you buy into IBM, Verizon, Gartner, or others.
 What truly matters is that at the end of the day, whether it is 3 out of 5, or 4 out of 5 breaches, it always involves some sort of identity compromise.
 Therefore, that is why Preempt believes that user behavior is simply the starting point and not the end goal.
-Understanding identity data and leveraging identity data is the starting point to understanding compromise in your organization.
+Understanding identity data and leveraging identity data is the starting point for understanding compromise in your organization.
 Rather than make your security analysts chase around a lot of noise, you can focus their time on what provides the best indication of compromise: analytics from identity access data.

 But is MFA the solution?
 Authentication and authorization have become staples in many security strategies, but we believe this is going to change.
-Confidence levels in authentication continues to drop as we constantly talk about about how we need to add another factor (and friction) to strongly verify the identity of a user and their intentions given that traditional two-factor solutions can be easily hacked.
+Confidence levels in authentication continue to drop as we constantly talk about how we need to add another factor (and friction) to strongly verify the identity of a user and their intentions have given that traditional two-factor solutions can be easily hacked.
 Whether it is adding biometrics or even behavioral patterns, authentication mechanisms are increasingly growing more complex.
 But it is helpful!
 Here is the reality: I believe we are getting closer to that moment when people are tired of the friction and the MFA fatigue that these vendors cause.
 Eventually, users will find a way to circumvent security for the preference of convenience.

 Is this really what we want to achieve?
 To lessen our security by implementing more security?
 It seems ironic at best.
 Making authentication more complex is not the answer.
 Technology must get smarter, must rely on context, and only add friction when there is no other recourse.
 For me: Smart is when we decide to make cars instead of faster horses.
-Applying the same precautions to every resource or identity doesn’t necessary pile up to a better security.
+Applying the same precautions to every resource or identity doesn’t necessarily pile up to better security.
 You need to apply dynamic decision making to each and every activity, only applying the right level of security to the right level of risk at the right time.